leondutoit/pydatsci/notes/day1.md

-We will use the vagrant VM as a code execution environment while all files and git repositories will be created on our own machines and accessed from the VM via shared folders.

 ### Manage and share code

 We will keep the code we write throughout the workshop in version controlled git repositories on our own machines.
 You must, therefore, have git installed.
 Create a workshop folder `$ mkdir ccampus_pydatsci`.
 Step into that folder `$ cd ccampus_pydatsci`.
 This is where we will create all our files and directories.